The Logic Ninja |

 (The scene of this dream may very well have been supplemented my memory of this video, who knows).
 All my friends are in this big church with me onstage playing music.
 Believe it or not, I cannot remember who was walking down the aisle!
 I only remember observing how happy we all were on this occasion.

 Weddings always bring out a sentimental side: friends and family from all stages of life gravitating around the imminent married couple.
 Celebration and nostalgia.
 Vicariously watching our lives unfold in a communal moment.
 Chairs of people bowed out in neat little rows, pointed at the front center-stage.
 Why do we like ceremonial entrances so much?
 Probably because they grant us permission to drift into abstraction.
-To ponder our way past marriage into the deepness of marriage.
+To ponder our way past a marriage into the deepness of marriage.

 So, I am on stage at this crazy ceremony, what to do next?
 Make something musical happen!
 Thinking to myself, "The intensity needs to escalate here so it settles at the appropriate time," I began clapping and the whole room joined right in.
 What a rush of energy!
 Here we are in this happy moment, and we are all thinking about the transition to adulthood.
 We are nostalgic and hopeful.
 Much life is still ahead.